 Hawking's reasoning for space travel ("independency and therefore safety") is nonsense in general.

-Second: In four hundred years there will be no mankind anymore.
+Second: In four hundred years planet Earth will be in most parts uninhabitable.
+There will be no mankind anymore.
 "Being careful" in this respect is nonsense.
-Simply the genes of those who planned the ruin of planet Earth will be fired off then with some starships toward exoplanets. – It is not more than perverted hopes (of criminals) that set forth on this journey.
+The last action will be to fired off the genes of those who planned the ruin of planet Earth with some starships toward exoplanets. – It is not more than ›› perverted hopes (of criminals) that set forth on this journey.

 3. "Gen tech entails unpredictable riscs, e.g. genetically-engineered viruses."